How Overlooked Expenses Eat Into Your Rental Property Profits

 2. Poor Tenant Placement

-3. Maintenance Delays and Emergencies
+3. Maintenance Delays and Deferred Repairs

 4. Inefficient Rent Collection

 Chasing down late payments takes time and energy — and inconsistent enforcement signals to tenants that your deadlines are negotiable.
-Professional rent collection uses automated systems, consistent follow-up, and clear procedures that remove ambiguity and emotion from the process.
+The financial impact goes beyond the late payment itself.

 5. Legal and Compliance Mistakes